 Tennis Memphis works with the Boys’ and Girls’ Club, Girls’ Inc., Streets Ministries, and Memphis Athletic Ministries, to offer after-school tennis clubs and instruction.
 In the past, Tennis Memphis has worked with GrizzFit to provide tennis instruction.

-During the Memphis Open, an ATP world tour event, Tennis Memphis works to provide an introductory tennis clinic for local schools on Kid’s Day during the tournament.
+During the Memphis Open, an ATP world tour event, Tennis Memphis provided an introductory tennis clinic for local schools as part of the Memphis Open All-Stars Program.

 For more information about partnering with Tennis Memphis, please contact Outreach Coordinator Kent Smith at (901) 237-5677 or email firstname.lastname@example.org.